nxrmrz/neo4j-sandbox/README.md

 This is my attempt to load and query financial data into Neo4J, and answer questions about the graph that I built on the data.

-I used a [Neo4J Sandbox Instance](`neo4j+s://97cceae5d9a9d470b3f1a914a5a3d9c0.bolt.neo4jsandbox.com:443`) in the Browser for this exercise.
+I used a Neo4J sandbox instance: `neo4j+s://97cceae5d9a9d470b3f1a914a5a3d9c0.bolt.neo4jsandbox.com:443` in the Browser for this exercise.

 #### Loading data